cgreysongaito/Git_Tutorial/README.md

 4. Back in GitHub, click on “Clone or download" and copy the text.

-5. Now in the RStudio shell type git config remote.origin.url <text you just copied (without the <>)> and press enter
+5. Now in the RStudio shell type git config remote.origin.url &lt;text you just copied (without the <>)> and press enter

 6. Now push your repository to GitHub.